PAUL34913/msp1-cv/README.md

 -   Fixed about me section paddings and margins.
 -   Added drop-down menu to navbar.
 -   Styled drop-down menu.
+-   Fixed about me image.
+-   Completed about me section, merging dev with main.

 ## Known Bugs